Innovation-Web-3-0-Blockchain/FlashLoanSimple/README.md

 # Aave Flash Loan Contract

 Welcome to the Aave Flash Loan Contract repository.
-This project showcases a basic implementation of a flash loan contract for Aave v3, built using the Hardhat framework.
+This project showcases a basic implementation of a flash loan contract for Aave v3, using the Hardhat framework.
 The primary goal of this project is to provide a simple example of how flash loans work within the Aave ecosystem.

 ## Table of Contents
 - [What is a Flash Loan?](#what-is-a-flash-loan)